sassoftware/model-management-resources/addons/README.md

    export MAS_PYPATH
    ```

-## Turn on Logging to Debug with the SAS Viya Administration CLI
+## Turn On Logging to Debug with the SAS Viya Administration CLI
 Occasionally a user might like to get more debugging information from a log file when troubleshooting certain situations.
 The SAS Viya Administration (sas-admin) command-line interface (CLI) can be used to easily set the logging level for specific SAS services in the CLI.
 Users can download the sas-admin CLI from the [SAS Support Downloads site](https://support.sas.com/downloads/package.htm?pid=2133).